-There are no cell towers located in Chelsea, and coverage is poor at best.
+There is one cell tower located in Chelsea which greatly improves coverage in town.
 Chelsea has a cell tower ordinance that guides the design of any towers that might be developed; however, any cellular provider who is creating a network of cell towers is exempt from local land use regulations under V.S.A Title 30, Chapter 5, §248a.
 While these facilities are exempt from local regulations, due consideration to the municipal plan is supposed to occur as part of the permitting process.